CoderXL/UUDatePicker/README.md

               minute:(NSString *)minute
              weekDay:(NSString *)weekDay

-if you want to choose datePikcer's range or make picker scroll to specified time, you can do like this:
+####if you want to choose datePikcer's range or make picker scroll to specified time, you can do like this:
--

     UUDatePicker *datePicker= [[UUDatePicker alloc]initWithframe:CGRectMake(0, 0, 320, 200)
                                                         Delegate:self